Page on the Mayors of Bridgwater under Construction

 Alfred Peace: 1885, 1887

 Born 1845, died 1912.
 Coal Merchant and Haulier, with interests in many businesses in the town: prime mover behind bringing the Somerset and Dorset Railway Line to Bridgwater.
 In his time as mayor the gold chain was commissioned.
 Buried Wembdon Road Cemetery.
+His extensive obituary can be found on the website of the Friends of the Wembdon Road Cemetery.
+Brother in law to Artemis Dowty.

 John Henry Waddon: 1889